luke-jj/vapor-online-content-review-rest-api/README.md

                             reponse body contains json of the updated entity with the specified id.

+    DELETE /api/courses/{id}    @param {id} integer that corresponds to the id value of a entity stored in the database Return '204 no content' status if successful

 ## Vapor Notes
 See [vapor notes](vapor-notes.md) for information about the vapor framework, and development notes.